May 4, 2025

-Revelation 5.11-14 is a vision of millions of angels singing praise to God and to Christ.
+Revelation 5.11-14 — A vision of millions of angels singing praise to God and to Christ.

-Psalm 30 is a song of thanksgiving to God, who has rescued the author from death.
+Psalm 30 — A song of thanksgiving to God, who has rescued the author from death.
 “God’s anger is but a moment; God’s grace is for a lifetime.”

-In John 21.
-1-19 the risen Jesus appears to the disciples, directs an abundant catch of fish, feeds them breakfast, commands them to feed his sheep, and says, “Follow me.”
+John 21.
+1-19 —The risen Jesus appears to the disciples, directs an abundant catch of fish, feeds them breakfast, commands them to feed his sheep, and says, “Follow me.”

 I avoid calling this story Saul’s “Conversion.”
 That label lends itself to categorization by which people too easily exclude themselves or others.
 It was an awakening, which any of us can and should experience all the time.
-The radical nature of it is not just that Saul, has a vision of Jesus, but that he has a vision of his own life: the very people he’s persecuting are the ones in whom God is most fully present.
+The radical nature of it is not just that Saul has a vision of Jesus, but that he has a vision of his own life: in the shock of recognition—both his guilt and his forgiveness— he is changed.
+And he sees that the very people he’s persecuting are the ones in whom God is most fully present—and he is invited to be among them.
 If Christ is the Crucified One, then no matter how righteous we think our cause, Christ is present in whoever it is that we judge, exclude, marginalize or oppress, whoever we think of as the ”other.”
 That’s a lot more likely to “convert” us than a dramatic (and unlikely) vision of Jesus.

 Oh, also by the way—there was no horse.
 It was in Caravaggio’s painting, not in the Bible.
 (Do you see how the faith was taught through art?
 We all think there was a horse, because we saw it.
 In the painting.)